andrewhao/prejoinin/README.md

 You can compile the app with Elm Live, which provides hot code reloading upon file changes in the dev environment.

+    $ yarn elm:live

+This is shorthand for:

     $ elm live Main.elm --output=app.js --open

-This is shorthanded to:

-    $ npm run elm:live

 Else, if you want to use Elm Reactor (dev server) with its awesome time travel debugger, you can run:

-    $ elm Reactor
+    $ elm reactor
     $ open http://localhost:8000

 ## JS interface